Last week, Google introduced the BERT update to its search ranking system.

 How other tracking tools are taking BERT:

-Virtually, all tracking tools displayed a fraction of fluctuation during the rollout of BERT versus the fluctuation that they showed during other algorithm updates such as Panda and Penguin updates.
+Virtually, all tracking tools displayed a fraction of fluctuation during the rollout of the latest Google algorithm update, BERT versus the fluctuation that they showed during other algorithm updates such as Panda and Penguin updates.

 Take a look at the following screenshots: